zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

 ###################
 ============================================================================================ =====================================================================
 :zeek:id:`LogAscii::empty_field`: :zeek:type:`string` :zeek:attr:`&redef`                    String to use for empty fields.
+:zeek:id:`LogAscii::enable_utf_8`: :zeek:type:`bool` :zeek:attr:`&redef`                     If true, valid UTF-8 sequences will pass through unescaped and be
+                                                                                             written into logs.
 :zeek:id:`LogAscii::gzip_level`: :zeek:type:`count` :zeek:attr:`&redef`                      Define the gzip level to compress the logs.
 :zeek:id:`LogAscii::include_meta`: :zeek:type:`bool` :zeek:attr:`&redef`                     If true, include lines with log meta information such as column names
                                                                                              with types, the values of ASCII logging options that are in use, and